-Mark Zuckerberg visits Nigerian startups
+Mark Zuckerberg visit boosts Nigeria startups

 "To have Mark show that kind of interest in us is a huge stamp of approval," Adegbembo said.

 Tijani and his business partner had a vision of creating a tech business district and persuaded the government and a local cable provider to install fiber optic cables on their street providing affordable and fast Wi-Fi access to anyone within the hub's vicinity.

 When they started there were five tech businesses, now there are 60 and the area attracts an increasing number of entrepreneurs.

 During a Q& A streamed live on Facebook on Wednesday, Zuckerberg talked about plans to make the company's tools and apps more affordable for SMEs in the country.